EN | TH

 Regular risk management education for all non-executive directors

-BDMS Board of directors has attended on Risk Management Program for Corporate Leadership program arranged by Thai Institute of Directors (IOD).
-The program is designed for Board of Directors, Risk Committee and C-Suites to understand about their roles in overseeing different types of risks which also include risks arising from opportunity management and business crises.
+In 2025, BDMS Board of directors has attended on Risk Management Program for Corporate Leadership program arranged by a third party expert in risk management.
+The program is designed for Board of Directors, Enterprise Risk Management Committee, Sustainability Development Committee, BDMS group CEOs, and Hospital Directors.
+The course intends to raise understanding of their roles in overseeing different types of risks which also include risks arising from opportunity management and business crises.
 The program reflects through the perspectives of corporate leaders who are responsible for supervising and monitoring the work of executives who directly manage the risks.
+The training agenda includes;

 Integration of Risk Culture across organization on risk management principles